Illumina/witty.er/README.md

 ## System Requirements

-- witty.er is built using C# dotnet core 2.0 framework.
+- witty.er is built using C# dotnet 6.0 framework or docker.
 - This repo can be cloned and compiled using MS Build or run directly with dotnet.
 - To run in MS Windows or linux, just call dotnet Wittyer.dll.
 - Alternatively, Docker can be used.
 See [Quick Start](#quick-start)
+- __IMPORTANT NOTE__: This doesn't work on Mac M1, for that case, please use unzipped files only and docker.

 ## Quick Start